nathanlct/reeds-shepp-curves/README.md

 You will need the `turtle` module to run the demo and draw the generated paths, but you can also use the functions provided in `reeds_shepp.py` without drawing anything.

 I have only tested the code under Python 3.7.1.
-It uses the `enum` module so it will not run on a version lower than 3.4, but the code could easily be modified to make it work with Python 2.
+It uses the `enum` module so it will not run on a version lower than 3.4, but the code could easily be modified to make it work with Python 2 by using custom enumerations.

 ### Examples

-Draw all the paths going through all the vectors as well as the shortest one (the vectors represent a position and an angle).
+Draw all the paths going through all the vectors as well as the shortest one (each vector represents a position and an angle):

 ```
 $ python3 demo.py